 ORS uses the Cayuse 424 electronic proposal submission system and the Cayuse SP system for electronic approvals.
 Cayuse provides streamlined internal routing and approval of proposals, facilitates submission to sponsor systems, tracks research proposals and award activity, and stores proposal and award documents.
 A series of training videos are available to help researchers understand how to use Cayuse.
 Training also is available for Cayuse SP.
-For questions, please see your pre-award ORS staff person.
+For questions, please see your ORS proposal staff person.

 If a pre-proposal is required, it should be received by ORS at least five (5) business days prior to the sponsor deadline.

 For pre-proposals submitted through the Cayuse 424 system, electronic routing is optional (if the pre-proposal contains no budget).
 Pre-proposal routing will consist of a completed internal processing form (found in Cayuse SP).
 The internal processing form should NOT be submitted for routing (unless a budget is submitted or cost sharing is proposed).